 8 May has always been a special day, of course.
 Why?
 Because 8 May 1977 was the day when God blessed the world by giving birth to me

 Anyway, yesterday, it became even more special.
-Yesterday, that is on 8 May 2011, I gave the first publicity speech for my book!
+Yesterday, that is on 8 May 2011, I gave the first ‘publicity’ speech for my book!
 Okay, so it was at the Thalassemia Day function.
-I guess, I can’t really separate thalassemia from anything I do.
+I guess I can’t really separate thalassemia from anything I do.
 But no matter that.
-It was really an interesting evening.
+It was a really interesting evening.